Welcome to the B’rit Hadasha Inquirer’s class!

 The main thing is for you to read the documents that we’ve linked here.
-Each week, we additional, recommended reading.
-These are all great resources, and they are related to what we’ll cover that week, but they are not a substitute for reading the primary documents we’ve linked here.
+Each week, we recommend additional reading; these are all great resources, and they are related to what we’ll cover that week, but they are not required and they are not a substitute for reading the primary documents we’ve linked here.

 - Who is B’rit Hadasha?

 - So What is It About B’rit that Makes Us Different?

 - Scripture and Other Jewish Writings

 - What Must I Do to be Saved?